-Providers must ensure all Participants (except ParentsNext Participants) have a current Job Plan in place.
-A Voluntary Job Plan template is available on the Provider Portal for Participants who do not have Mutual Obligation Requirements.
+Providers must ensure all Participants have a current Job Plan in place.

 Social Security Law requires Participants with Mutual Obligation Requirements to enter into a Job Plan if they receive the following Income Support Payments:

 - JobSeeker Payment

 - Youth Allowance (other)

 - Parenting Payment Single (when the youngest child turns 6)

 - Special Benefit (Nominated Visa Holders).